Blog

 Bermudagrass

-identifying bermudagrass
+identifying bermudagrass in Charlotte, NC

 Bermudagrass is one of the most common grass types for warm-season lawns.
 Homeowners and landscapers love Bermudagrass because it is a very tolerant turf, and it holds up especially well to heavy foot traffic and daily wear.
 Bermudagrass requires a lot of direct sunlight, so lawns that are heavily shaded should not use Bermudagrass.
 Lawns with Bermudagrass commonly become thick and dense, with rapid growth occurring via stolons and rhizomes.